wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/2-multi-lingual.md

-Often, organizations need to serve audiences of different languages, or they are required by law to provide multilingual content.
+Organizations often need to serve audiences of different languages or are required by law to provide multilingual content.
 A Power Apps portal can deliver content in multiple languages.
 You can support multiple languages by creating versions of your content structure for each additional language, which helps make it easier to translate and maintain.
 When a portal user selects a language, they are selecting a specific language version of your content structure.

 > [!div class="mx-imgBorder"]
 > [![Screenshot to Select portal language on setup.](../media/home-page-select-language.png)](../media/home-page-select-language.png#lightbox)

 ## Configure additional languages

 You can configure additional languages by using the Portal Management app.
-The **Website** record has a **Supported Languages** section, where you can select the **Add New Website Language** option.
+The **Website** row has a **Supported Languages** section, where you can select the **Add New Website Language** option.
 When you add a new language to a website, make sure that you select **Portal Language** and **Publishing State**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of New website language selection.](../media/new-website-language.png)](../media/new-website-language.png#lightbox)